wdk-docs/jsdoc-docs/source/about/configuring-default-template.rst

+.. _configuring-default-template:

 Configuring JSDoc's default template
 ===========================================

 JSDoc’s default template provides several options that you can use to customize the appearance and content of generated documentation.

-To use these options, you must `create a configuration file <about-configuring-jsdoc.html>`__ for JSDoc and set the appropriate options in the configuration file.
+To use these options, you must :ref:`configuring-jsdoc` for JSDoc and set the appropriate options in the configuration file.

 Generating pretty-printed source files